webnovel

 Arthur nodded along throughout their entire conversation.
 He knew what awaited that team once they passed their test.

-Naruto and the rest of his team embark on their first C-rank mission: escorting Tazuna, a bridge builder, to the Land of Waves.
+Naruto and the rest of his team embark on their first C-rank mission: escorting Tazuna, a bridge builder, to the Land of Mist.
 Naruto, who was eager to prove himself, pushed for a more exciting mission but was assigned a seemingly basic task—guarding Tazuna.

 Initially, the mission seems simple, but they soon discover the dangers lurking beneath it.